kakadiya326/full_stack_e-commerce/README.md

 Full-Stack E-commerce Project
 This is a full-stack e-commerce project built with [list the technologies used, e.g., React, Node.js, Express, MongoDB].
 The project consists of a frontend, backend, and admin panel.

+Prerequisites

+Node.js (version 14 or higher)
+npm (version 6 or higher)
+MongoDB (version 4 or higher)

 Getting Started
 To view and run the project, follow these steps: